 My first charted approach ever :-) Turned out to be a very scenic approach into Burbank.
 Will definitely re-do this one in the future.

 Then, the famous ILS approach.
-I'll fly one at Meadows Field airport.
+I'll fly one into Ontario International airport.

 LNAV+VNAV: Lateral and vertical navigation.
 Does not require WAAS technology, but does require RAIM.
 Unlike an LPV procedure, lateral sensitivity does not increase as the aircraft nears the runway.
 Glideslope information is based on barometric altitude.

 Sidestep: A sidestep approach is a visual maneuver to land on an adjacent parallel runway.
 Sometimes, a sidestep is requested or offered to facilitate an easier exit of the runway or taxi route to parking.
 In any case, at airports with closely spaced parallel runways at which sidesteps can be performed, a minimum altitude is usually published to complete this maneuver.